 If an evicted tenant makes a payment through Venmo towards rent, this will only delay the eviction process for landlords.
 With a property management app like RentRedi, landlords can block payments right from their dashboard.
 This is critical to prevent more costly delays if landlords are going through the eviction process.

 Makes it Easy to Handle & Track Maintenance Requests

 Using Venmo for rent is about all you can use it for.
 Setting up your tenants with a property management app like RentRedi means that tenants can use the app for more than paying rent, like submitting maintenance requests.

 Repair requests can be submitted with a description and category and, importantly, with a 5-second video so you or the maintenance personnel can see exactly what the issue is.

 Markets Your Listings

 Venmo doesn’t help you advertise your listing.
-However, when you use a property management app like RentRedi, you can post your listings for free to Realtor.Com and Doorsteps.
+However, when you use a property management app like RentRedi, you can post your listings to Realtor.Com and Zillow.